jdasilvalima/React-SlackClone/README.md

 # Slack-Clone Project

-The Goal of this project was to learn to use the Front-End Framework React.js.
+The Goal of this project was to learn how to use the Front-End Framework React.js.
 @Credit to CleverProgrammers

 ## Project setup